Recombinase (cre) Activity

 Find recombinase-carrying alleles

-- Search for alleles assayed for specificity/expression in a particular anatomical system.
+- Search for alleles assayed for specificity/activity in an anatomical structure.

 - Search for alleles by promoter/driver activity.

 - .. find existing recombinase-expressing transgenes and knock-ins that have a given promoter (driver)?

 - .. find the promoter (driver) that I'm looking for if it is not on the selection list?

 - .. find a recombinase-containing transgene or knock-in that is expressed in a specific tissue?

 - .. get a full list of all transgenes and knock-ins that express recombinase?

 - .. order mice with a desired recombinase construct?